Whiteknight/whiteknight.github.com/_posts/2011-07-07-packfiles_work_continues.md

 In `whiteknight/pbc_pbc` I have two main targets: The first are the packfile "pragmas", flags like `:init` and `:load` which are currently handled in a very ugly, very brittle, and very complicated way.
-I asked a question on
-#parrot yesterday about the purpose of one particular flag (The flag was
-'PBC_PBC', hence the name of the branch), and some of our brightest and most experienced developers couldn't give me an answer.
+I asked a question on the parrot chatroom yesterday about the purpose of one particular flag (The flag was 'PBC_PBC', hence the name of the branch), and some of our brightest and most experienced developers couldn't give me an answer.
 It turns out that the flag seems to do nothing except loop over all constants in the packfile and perform no action on them.
 Ripping them out is a performance boost, albeit a small one.

 Parrot has a really complicated way for dealing with various PIR behaviors like `:init` and `:load`.
 IMCC, when it compiles Sub PMCs from PIR code, sets